 With warmer temperatures in the local forecast this weekend, it is likely that gardening is on a lot of our minds…it definitely is on mine!
-As you prepare to either order some plants online or perhaps visit your local garden centre I wanted to outline one of the first garden centre basics that will help point you in the right direction – annual vs perennial plants.
+As you prepare to visit your local garden centre I wanted to outline one of the first garden centre basics that will help point you in the right direction – annual vs perennial plants.

-Whether you are shopping online or at a garden centre, plants will typically be broken separated into these two very broad categories – annuals and perennials – and knowing which one suits your needs is the first step in choosing the right plant for your home.
+Whether you are shopping online or at a garden centre, plants will typically be broken separated into these two very broad categories – annuals and perennials – and knowing which one, annual vs perennial, suits your needs is the first step in choosing the right plant for your home.